-Binomially, the fruit belongs to the family of Moraceae, in the genus: Artocarpus.
+Binomially, the fruit belongs to the family of Moraceae, of the genus: Artocarpus.
 Scientific name: Artocarpus altilis.

 |Breadfruit.
 Note for white latex stain.